Human Rights in Guatemala

 Under international law, Guatemala has laws (Bill 5377) that grant amnesty to those accused of and those convicted of crimes and violations perpetrated during the armed conflict (1960-1996).
 However, the implementation of the Public Prosecutor’s Office’s recommendations and protocol (5-2018) for the investigation of these attacks remains inadequate.

 How Supporting Guatemalan Nonprofits Can Help

-As the situation of human rights worsens in an unstable political climate, environmental changes, and the evolution of the pandemic – it has never been more crucial to support Guatemalan civil society.
+As the human rights situation worsens in an unstable political climate, it has never been more crucial to support Guatemalan civil society.

 In May 2021, NGOs’ right to free association was limited by amendments to the law regulating NGOs.
-This in addition to cuts in resources by the Trump Administration in 2019.
-By supporting, donating or contributing to the work of the nonprofits advocating for the fundamental rights of the Guatemalan people, you are strengthening their position and work they carry out in practice.
+By supporting nonprofits advocating for the fundamental rights of Guatemalans, you are strengthening their work in practice.
 No one who knows better where or what the need is and what the necessary actions are.
-Non-governmental organizations often send out petitions or campaigns online for specific events in which their supporters and fellow advocates take part.
+Non-governmental organizations often send out petitions online for specific events in which their supporters and fellow advocates take part.